idm-oxford/climate-vbd-uncertainty-paper/README.md

-# climate-disease-uncertainty
+# climate-disease-uncertainty-paper
-Code underlying manuscript.
+Code accompanying manuscript.
 To reproduce the figures, download the source code and create a `conda` virtual environment with the required dependencies:
 ```
 climate-disease-uncertainty $ conda env create -f environment.yml